 The holiday season is just around the corner, and it’s often the best time of the year to get together and enjoy quality time with friends and family, and of course, spend a significant amount of money on gifts.
 In 2018 alone, the average U.S. household spent $1,536 during the holiday period.
 This means that retailers need to prepare for the Christmas season by stocking up on goods, hiring temporary employees, and planning sales strategies.
 What better way to prepare for the holiday rush than to use retail business loans to buy what you need.

-With the help of retail business loans, here are six tips that will help you increase sales and prepare for the holiday rush.
+Aside from that, here are six tips that will help you increase sales and prepare for the holiday rush:

 1. Advertise Your Retail Store